ccassar/raft/README.md

 #### TLS: Protecting Intracluster Messaging

 The Raft package supports protecting intra-cluster traffic with mutually authenticated TLS.
-Client dial options can be provided by the application as part of `MakeNode()` initialisation.
-These `grpc.DialOptions` are used by the local node when dialing into remote nodes.
+Client dial (`grpc.DialOptions`) and server (`grpc.ServerOptions`) options can be provided by the application as part of `MakeNode()` initialisation.
 Godoc provides [an example](https://godoc.org/github.com/ccassar/raft#example-MakeNode--WithTLSConfiguration) of how to run with TLS enabled and with mutual authentication between server and client.

 ### Metrics